Alabama marijuana laws

 Is marijuana legal in Alabama?

-Marijuana is not legal in Alabama.
-Both medical and recreational use is prohibited.
+Marijuana is not legal either medically or recreationally in Alabama.
 Low-THC/high-CBD oil is legal, though permits are required for producers who process the industrial hemp necessary to distill it.

 - Possession of marijuana for personal use may result in misdemeanor conviction, a fine of up to $6,000, and up to one year in jail.